mde/ejs/docs/syntax.md

 the example below.
 You can trim it by

 1. using the `-%>` ending tag, and
-2. always starting the tag in the beginning of a line.
+2. using the `<%_` starting tag or starting the tag in the beginning of a line.

 #### Example